A Lung Support Tea You MUST Have in Your Home Apothecary...Helps With Cough, Wheezing, and Bronchial Issues. Good for Children Too!

 Herbalism and traditional folk remedies have a place in our society, and it is just such a shame that Big Pharma, the medical industry, and our government has "re-educated" our populace to be so mistrustful of natural healing methods.

-If you have lungs that have been damaged over time, like mine have, either from smoking, bronchial problems, asthma, etc., you might want to give this tea a daily try for several weeks and see how you feel!
+If you have lungs that have been damaged over time, like mine have, either from bronchial problems, asthma, perhaps even smoking, etc., you might want to give this tea a daily try for several weeks and see how you feel!

 Perhaps you are interested in learning more about herbalism?
 There are some great schools out there, as well as many that are not so wonderful.
 I enjoy classes at Rosemary Gladstar's Sage Mountain (not an affiliate) as well as The Herbal Academy of New England.
 I've taken several courses there, and am currently in the Advanced program---LOVING it!

-I’d love for you to leave a comment, thoughts, questions, etc. I always reply, and I appreciate you being here!
+I’d love for you to leave a comment, thoughts, questions, etc. in the comments section!

 Hugs, Health, & Self-Reliance,